 Assistant Lighting Designers

-Please check back again for further details regarding our 2018 Season towards the beginning of next year.
+Please check back again for further details.

 BYO’s Summer Season productions offers one position for an Assistant Lighting Designer.
 This is ideally suited to a Student in the 2nd or 3rd year of Study on a full time Lighting Course.